- 1 Suitable diet for pregnancy

 How to eat so that food can be healthy for both, you and your baby?
 In pregnancy, eating is an act of sharing in the broadest sense of the word.

-Photo of lentil salad, a suitable recipe the diet for pregnancy
+Photo of lentil salad, a suitable recipe for pregnancy

 Diet during pregnancy should allow the good health of the mother and the growth and health of the baby.

 In addition, a set of guidelines can be recommended to minimize discomfort related to food that can occur at this stage, such as nausea, tooth decay or constipation.

 It is also important to say that most teas and medicinal plants are contraindicated in pregnancy, so many home remedies are inadequate.
 In these cases it is always recommended to consult a doctor.

 Among the various changes that can occur during pregnancy, we have some disorders such as:

 – Nausea and vomiting: These may hinder proper nutrition.
 To avoid these problems soft cooking without too many seasonings are recommended: boiled, steamed, soups,… Avoid fried or grilled foods, and intense flavors.